 - Digital Art & Graphic Design: Prioritize active styluses with high pressure sensitivity, tilt recognition, and excellent palm rejection (e.g., Apple Pencil, Wacom Pro Pen, Microsoft Surface Pen).

 - Note-Taking & Annotation: Look for good precision, comfortable ergonomics, and palm rejection.
-Pressure sensitivity can be a bonus for varied writing styles.
+Pressure sensitivity can enhance varied writing styles.

-- General Navigation & Light Use: A basic passive stylus might suffice, or a more affordable active stylus that prioritizes a fine tip and basic responsiveness.
+- General Navigation & Light Use: A basic passive stylus or an affordable active stylus with a fine tip and basic responsiveness may suffice.

-- Professional/Industrial Use: Specific protocols and robust build quality might be critical.
+- Professional/Industrial Use: Specific protocols and robust build quality are often critical.

 Look for Key Features

-Based on your use, prioritize features like pressure sensitivity levels, the presence of tilt recognition, and robust palm rejection.
-Some styluses also offer programmable buttons for quick access to tools, enhancing workflow efficiency.
+Based on your intended use, prioritize features such as pressure sensitivity levels, the presence of tilt recognition, and robust palm rejection.
+Some styluses also offer programmable buttons for quick access to tools, which can enhance workflow efficiency.

 Budget vs. Performance